Seattle City Light: Lawsuits and labor disputes

 In 1973 City Light hired Clara Fraser, a socialist feminist activist, as a training and education coordinator tasked with redesigning an affirmative action program to integrate women into the electrical trades.
 Fraser created an all-female electrical trades trainee (ETT) program in which the women were to be given two weeks of physical and classroom instruction and allowed membership, as well as their own bargaining unit, in the IBEW local 77 as soon as they began.
 Fraser used her connections to the feminist community to recruit women for the program, resulting in over 300 applications for 10 positions.
 The training was cancelled, however, only a week after it began, and the trainees were told to report for field work the next week.
 Fraser was laid off in July 1975.
 The ETT program was officially terminated in September 1975, and eight of the ten female trainees were laid off.
 These actions by Vickery and City Light management were widely seen as retaliation against Fraser for her participation in the 1974 walkout.

 After the cancellation of training, nine of the female ETT's filed a discrimination complaint with the City of Seattle Office of Women's Rights, stating they were being denied the same amount of training and pay given to male employees, and their terminations were later added.
 In July 1976, City Light was ordered by a court to reinstate six of the eight terminated women, pay them damage fees, and make them eligible for apprenticeship programs.

 Following her termination, Fraser filed a lawsuit against Seattle City Light, alleging discrimination on the basis of sex and political ideology.
 After a seven year legal battle, a court ruled in favor of Fraser, ordering her reinstatement and payment in damages.

 In 1983, the Employee Committee for Equal Rights at City Light (CERCL) was established by a group of women employees and employees of color to fight discrimination and harassment in the workplace.
-CERCL membership grew rapidly over the course of the 1980's and pressured the Seattle Human Rights Department to investigate discrimination cases that had previously been met with inaction.
+CERCL membership grew rapidly over the course of the 1980s and pressured the Seattle Human Rights Department to investigate discrimination cases that had previously been met with inaction.

+In 2025, it was reported than 40 employees were investigated for 259 misconduct allegations "including drinking on the job, sexual harassment, and retaliation".
+Five employees resigned or were fired, while the city "suspended seven, issued warnings to nine, and provided coaching and training to 13 others."